ID3-finalProject-archive/civilian/README.md

 # civilian
-This repo contains the final projects of civilian teams
+This repo contains the final projects of civilian teams.
+Apps are classified using the [App Store Categories](https://developers.apptweak.com/reference/app-store-categories).

 * Education
   - TaCop